Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Geometrical significance of the UFG condition and implications for the corresponding SDE

 \end{lemma} \begin{proof}[Proof of Lemma \ref{lemmaW0}] A proof of this lemma in a general setting can be found in \cite[Lemma 1.8.7 and Remark 2.2.3]{Isidori}.
 For completeness (and to spare the reader from having to compare and match notations and setting with those in \cite{Isidori}), we have added a proof in Appendix \ref{app:sec45}. \end{proof}

-\begin{note} \textup{If the vector fields $V_0, V_1 \dd V_d$ satisfies the UFG condition then the distributions $\deln$ and $\delnn$ are locally of finite type.
-More precisely, the distributions $\mathrm{span} \{ \mathcal{R}_m\}$ and $\mathrm{span} \{ \mathcal{R}_m \cup V_0\}$ are {\em globally} of finite type.
+\begin{note} \textup{If the vector fields $V_0, V_1 \dd V_d$ satisfy the UFG condition then the distributions $\deln$ and $\delnn$ are locally of finite type because they are {\em globally} of finite type.
 This can be checked by using Note \ref{note:higherorderUFG} (and the fact that nested commutators can always be expressed as linear combinations of hierarchical commutators, see \cite[page 11-12]{BLU}). } \hf \end{note}